wttech/gradle-aem-plugin/README.md

 Expanding properties could be used separately on any string or file source in any custom task by using method `aem.props.expand()`.

 ## Known issues

+### Building artifacts on CI server / offline mode

+By default, plugin is configuring `instanceCheck` and `environmentCheck` tasks to be run with `check` lifecycle task.
+This assumption is handy, when Gradle AEM Plugin is used on local development environment where Gradle is executed on same machine as AEM.
+However, Gradle build users are very often used to build artifacts using e.g command `./gradlew build` or more strictly `./gradlew :aem:assembly:full:build` (recommended approach - build only desired package instead of all possible).
+Task `build` depends on `check` according to [base plugin](https://docs.gradle.org/current/userguide/base_plugin.html), so there is a little side-effect here.
+Building artifacts / CRX packages causing running AEM related tests (`instanceCheck` and `environmentCheck`).
+To prevent running these tests on CI (continuous integration server) and still using handy `build` or `check` lifecycle tasks, extra parameter is needed to be specified `-Poffline=true`.
+This indicates that AEM instance(s) are not available and should not be used if it is possible.

 ### No OSGi services / components are registered